xiix0/scam/README.md

-You will be awarded some great honor.
+You're working under a slight handicap.
+You happen to be human.